sriharshini02/sriharshini02/README.md

   A standalone software using Python and MySQL to extract medicines from handwritten prescriptions using Gemini OCR.
 Built with role-based dashboards (Admin, Pharmacist, Customer) and `.env` integration for credentials.

 - **AI Supply Bot (Web App)**
-  A Django + React platform that fetches and indexes products using raw materials from e-commerce sites like Instacart.
+  A Django platform that fetches and indexes products using raw materials from e-commerce sites like Instacart.
 Integrates outreach tools like Apollo.io for connecting with manufacturers.

 - **Classroom Behavior Analytics (Research Project)**
   AI-powered analysis of student emotions, attention, and posture using datasets like FER2013, AffectNet, CMU Panoptic, and GazeCapture.
 Combines pretrained and custom-trained models for actionable classroom insights.